CedricTheveneau/edusign-micro-projet/README.md

 - [X] Modern pill-shaped floating navbar
 - [ ] MAYBE routes to specific offers if I have time
 ## Was it done from scratch ?
-No, I can't put up so many things this quickly while starting up from scratch, I'll base most of my logic and code on Voyage Stoïque's code base to gain time.
+No, I can't put up so many things this quickly while starting up from scratch, I've based most of my logic and code on [Voyage Stoïque](https://github.com/CedricTheveneau/Voyage_Stoique)'s code base to gain time.
+Though, I took some time to improve upon it a bit and fixed some issues in the code.
+I only took what I needed though, so don't see it as a full-fledged app like Voyage Stoïque.
 ## Languages used :
 - The front-end of the application uses [NextJS](https://nextjs.org/) without TypeScript.
 - The back-end of the application uses [Node.js](https://nodejs.org/en) with [Express.js](https://expressjs.com/), paired with a [MongoDB](https://www.mongodb.com/) database paired with [Mongoose](https://mongoosejs.com/).